chfrank-cgn/chfrank-cgn.github.io/openstack.md

   availability: nova
 ```

-No further action is needed for the OpenStack load balancer.
+No further action is needed to enable the OpenStack load balancer.

 ## Troubleshooting

 There will be a certain amount of trial and error during the initial setup.
-A good source for debugging information comes from Rancher itself, in the form of its log to stdout - having a tail on this output will help a lot, especially during node creation.
+A good source of debugging information comes from Rancher itself, in the form of its log to stdout - following a tail on this will help a lot, especially during node creation.

 Happy Stacking!

 *(Last update: 2/23/20, cf)*